 Memorial puts a strong emphasis on learning by doing.
 The school’s co-op program places more than 1,500 students each year, many in international positions, while a database matchmaking tool called Yafﬂe connects them with researchers around the globe to work on projects such as shipwreck discovery and climate change.
 “The ocean has given us endless opportunities,” says president Gary Kachanoski, pointing to industries from fisheries to oil and gas.
 “Memorial is setting the standard for education, training, innovation and research in cold oceans and harsh environment engineering,” he adds.
-The main campus is minutes from downtown St. John’s.
-A tunnel system comes in handy during the island’s notorious winters.
+The university offers an M.B.A. in social enterprise and entrepreneurship, a program that specifically focuses on sustainable and socially conscious business practices.
+The main campus is minutes from downtown St. John’s—a tunnel system comes in handy during the island’s notorious winters.
 A second campus in St. John’s houses the Fisheries and Marine Institute.
 The Grenfell Campus, 700 km away in Corner Brook, is known for its ﬁne arts and environmental policy programs.
 A fourth campus is maintained in Harlow, England.
 While MUN is far-flung for most Canadians, it attracts a surprisingly large number of out-of-province students from Ontario and the Maritimes, who appreciate the friendly culture, inspiring landscape and, best of all, average tuition that’s less than half what they might pay in some other provinces.

 • Ocean Mapping: This joint diploma of technology/bachelor of technology trains students with marine surveying equipment, optical and acoustic remote sensing technologies, oceanographic instrumentation and geographic information systems.